ciaranmurphy10/pands-project/README.md

 # Summary of Variables

-The `summary/iris_summary.txt' contains a summary of the variables contained within the data set.
+The `summary/iris_summary.txt' contains a summary of the variables contained within the dataset.
 From this, we can draw some initial conclusions.

 In general, the lengths of the sepal and petals are greater than their widths, with sepal and petal length means of 5.84cm and 3.76cm and width means of 3.05cm and 1.20cm respectively.
 Similarly, we can draw from this that sepals and generally longer than petals, although petals have higher standard deviations than sepals despite their shorter mean lengths, with sepal and petal length standard deviations of 0.83cm and 1.76cm and width standard deviations of 0.43cm and 0.76cm respectively.